prediktech/smarti-docs/docs/jobs/feedback.md

 - View actions that have been created
 - Add comments to existing actions
 - View the evidence records that have been created

+`TO DO: Add workflow diagram for feedback user`